doingandlearning/advAngularMar23/README.md

 - Libraries
 - localStorage
 - mocks vs stubs vs the actual classes
+- template not doing what you expect - how to debug in the template

 ## Wednesday
 - ngrx
+- rxjs, combining data
 - Ivy: much better tree-shaking, new DI, faster/smaller code modules, no need for app.module etc.
 - Libraries
+- Forms
 - Testing unit e2e
   see https://github.com/juristr/angular-testing-recipes
   (download it, unzip it, npm install...)